Do the Digit Insurance

 Step 1: Keep your thighs perpendicular to the ground.

-Step 2: Lower your hands to the ground in front of your knees.
+Step 2: Lower your hands to the ground before your knees.
 Tent them carefully, ensuring you are sitting on your fingertips.

-Step 3: Move the right leg in front of you and place your heels on the floor mat.
+Step 3: Move the right leg before you and place your heels on the floor mat.
 Now, flex the right foot properly.

 Step 4: Move your right foot forward, ensuring your right leg is straight as you extend the left leg straight behind your back.